 Crispy Rice Cereal – There are several brands of crispy rice cereal on the market, from the familiar Rice Krispies to the not-so-common-but-very-yummy Nature’s Path Crispy Rice, and any one of them will work fine in this recipe.
 Some of the other brands include Erewhon, One Degree, and Barbara’s.

-Coconut Milk – I like to use coconut milk that’s made from just coconut and water, like Natural Value Coconut Milk and Golden Star.
-If I can’t get those brands, I’ll sometimes use Thai coconut milk or Native Forest, which have guar gum in them but no sodium carboxy methyl cellulose, polysorbate 60, sodium metabisulfite, potassium metabisulfite, and other additives that I would like to avoid.
+Coconut Milk – I like to use coconut milk that’s made from just coconut and water, without added guar gum, sodium carboxy methyl cellulose, polysorbate 60, sodium metabisulfite, potassium metabisulfite, and other additives that I would like to avoid.

 Coconut milk separates in the can, so I always dump the whole can in my blender and blend it up before using/measuring out for a recipe.